The age-verification questions for the first Leisure Suit Larry, released in 1987, include:

 Both Haken and Kaguya were expies of Sanger (Haken Browning has Sanger's white hair and his color scheme while Kaguya has Sanger's BFS, and the Kiai "CHESTO!").
 And now, all three show up; it will be amusing to see how Sanger will react to both of his expies.

-During the days of Sega Saturn, to promote the Sakura Taisen game, there's a commercial where Segata Sanshiro is playing with the main heroine, Sakura Shinguuji, under a park of cherry blossom trees.
-The first game features Sakura, and she returns in the second game.
-And in the second game... suddenly Segata is confirmed to be in the game.
+During the days of Sega Saturn, to promote the Sakura Wars game, there's a commercial where Segata Sanshiro is playing with the main heroine, Sakura Shinguuji, under a park of cherry blossom trees.
+Sakura returns in Project X Zone 2, which just happens to also feature Segata.
 Any wonders if they're going to refer to the aforementioned commercial?
+The answer is a big resounding YES.

 Planescape: Torment was released in 1999.
 The shopkeeper of the Curiosity Shop in Clerk's Ward: an alu-fiend named Vrischika.
 Oh, and she has blue skin and yellow eyes.
 And you can sell your party members into slavery to her.